itsdfish/RetirementPlanners.jl/docs/src/advanced_example.md

 ```
 # Overview

 The goal of this example is to illustrate how to setup a realistic simulation to stress test your retirement plan.
 This example builds upon the [basic example](basic_example.md) and attempts to overcome some of its limitations.
-The primary limitation with the basic example is that it lacked the means to capture uncertainy in future events, such as interest rates, and the amount withdrawn from investments during retirement.
+The primary limitation with the basic example is its failure to capture uncertainty in various quantaties, such as interest rates, and the amount withdrawn from investments during retirement.
 To capture the inherent uncertainty of future events, we will sample these quantities from specified distributions.
 In so doing, we will be able to stress test the retirement plan under a wide variety of uncertain scenarios to determine the survival probability as a function of time.
 This will allow us to answer questions, such as *what is the chance of running out of money after 20 years?*

+# Example

 ## Scenario

 In this example, we will assume that you have completed the [basic example](basic_example.md) and have a rudimentary understanding of the API.
 If that is not the case, please review the basic example before proceeding.
 We will use the same scenario described in the basic example, which is reproduced below for your convienence:

-*Let's assume that you are 27 years old with an initial investment `of $10,000`, and you invest `$625` each month until early retirement at age 60.
-Assume further that the yearly interest rate on investments is `.07`, which is inflation adjusted by a yearly rate of `.035`.
-Upon reaching 60 years old, we will assume you will draw `$2,200` per month.
-The simulation will update on a monthy basis and continue for 58 years until you reach age 85.*
+*Let's assume that you are 27 years old with an initial investment of `$`10,000, and you invest `$`625 each month until early retirement at age 60.
+Assume further that the yearly interest rate on investments is .07, and inflation is .035.
+Upon reaching 60 years old, we will assume you will withdraw `$`2,200 per month until reaching age 85.*

-# Example

 ## Load Packages

-The first step is to load the packages required for simulating a retirement scenario and analyzing the results.
-In the code block below, we will load `RetirementPlanners` to run the simulation, `Distributions` to make the simulation stochastic, and `Plots` to plot the results of the simulation.
+The first step is to load the required packages.
+In the code block below, we will load `RetirementPlanners` to run the retirement simulation, `Distributions` to make the simulation stochastic, and `Plots` to plot the results of the simulation.

 ```@example intermediate
 using Distributions
 using Plots
 using RetirementPlanners
 ```

 ## Configure Update Options